ethersphere/swarm-guide/contents/runninganode.rst

          --ethapi $DATADIR/geth.ipc \
          --verbosity 6 \
          --maxpeers 0 \
-         --networkid 322 \
+         --bzznetworkid 322 \
          2>> $DATADIR/swarm.log < <(echo -n "MYPASSWORD") &

 .. note:: In this example, running geth is optional, it is not strictly needed.
-To run without geth, simply remove the --ethapi flag from swarm.
+To run without geth, simply change the ethapi flag to ``--ethapi ''`` (an empty string).

 At this verbosity level you should see plenty(!) of output accumulating in the logfiles.
 You can keep an eye on the output by using the command ``tail -f $DATADIR/swarm.log`` and ``tail -f $DATADIR/geth.log``.
 Note: if doing this from another terminal you will have to specify the path manually because $DATADIR will not be set.